Boiler Service Cost

 How Much Is a Boiler Service?

 The cost of a boiler service depends on the type of boiler and whether the service is a one-off or an annual service.
 A one-off service will normally cost more as it is not part of a regular contract.
-Different companies or installers will offer different types of service cover for your boiler and location within the UK will also impact the cost.
+Different companies or installers will offer different types of service cover for your boiler, and your location within the UK will also impact the cost.

 Typically, the average boiler service cost will be around £70 to £120, but this will depend on the particular plan you have in place for your boiler maintenance.
 Most annual boiler services are part of insurance coverage for your boiler that protects you against unexpected costs should it suffer a fault or breakdown.

-The average one-off boiler service price is between £90 to £130 depending on which company you use.
+The average one-off boiler service price is between £90 to £130, depending on which company you use.

 An emergency or last-minute boiler service cost may be a lot higher.
 This does not cover any repairs or replacement parts that may be needed.

-The cost of servicing a boiler will depend on a number of factors; the type of boiler or rather the type of fuel that the boiler runs on such as gas, oil, electricity etc., the age and condition of the boiler and where you live in the UK.
+The cost of servicing a boiler will depend on a number of factors: the type of boiler, or rather the type of fuel that the boiler runs on, such as gas, oil, electricity, etc., the age and condition of the boiler, and where you live in the UK.

-The boiler size will also impact the average boiler service cost, although this does not relate to the boiler's physical size but rather the kilowatt output.
-Different types of boilers will have different ranges of output, so again the type of fuel powering your boiler will be a significant factor.
+The boiler size will also impact the average boiler service cost, although this does not relate to the boiler's physical size, but rather the kilowatt output.
+Different types of boilers will have different ranges of output, so again, the type of fuel powering your boiler will be a significant factor.

 Boiler Service Prices